rakeshkesavan/imgurapp/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## Start Backend server
+### `npm run start:server`

+## Set IMGUR client ID

+Set imgur client ID here: /backend/constants/constants

+IF you dont have one , you can create here:  http://api.imgur.com/oauth2/addclient

+## Available Scripts

+In the project directory, you can run:

 ### `npm test`